 Plumber Must-Have Resume Skills and Keywords

-The top three keywords employers use in Plumber job descriptions are Plumbing appearing in 27.18% of postings, Piping 12.73%, and Blueprint Reading appearing in 12.26%.
-52.17% of Plumber job postings have at least one of these terms indicating the value employers place commonly place on these experiences when hiring candidates.
-Commercial Plumbing, Copper and Journeyman are still quite important, but a smaller sliceof the employer Plumber job postings with their combined total of 24.47%.
-At 23.36%, PVC Pipe, Cast Iron Cutting, Licensed Plumber, and Drainage appear far less frequently, but are still a significant portion of the 10 top Plumber skills and requirements according to employers.
+The most important keyword to employers in Plumber job descriptions is Plumbing, appearing in a massive 42.03% of job postings.
+If you don’t have Plumbing listed on your resume, there may not be a reason to apply.
+HVAC, Communication Skills and Home Improvement Sales are still quite important, but a smaller sliceof the employer Plumber job postings with their combined total of 18.87%.
+At 17.87%, Journeyman, Drainage, Licensed Plumber, and Customer Service appear far less frequently, but are still a significant portion of the 10 top Plumber skills and requirements according to employers.